AmitkumarMishra-code/AmitkumarMishra-code/README.md

 * I built it from scratch including authentication, and used JWT for authorization
 * You can follow other users and it generates a Feed which contains posts of all the users you are following
 * You can like a post, view other users’ profile and unfollow them if you want
-* Here is the website link, you can login with username arnav and password test1234 and have a look
+* Here is the website [link](https://affectionate-hermann-54e725.netlify.app/), you can login with username testUser and password test1234 and have a look